ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

   [trying to keep distance in range](https://github.com/ozkriff/zemeroth/pull/298).
   They need to avoid melee fights but still be able to throw bombs at a player's fighters or summon new imps nears the frontline.
-  Summoner have a greater min/max range than bombers.
+  Summoner has a greater min/max range than bombers.

   ![ai distance demo](2018-07-02--ai-distance.gif)

-During the debugging of the above-mentioned features
-I also wrote a simple helper function `dump_map` that takes a closure and dumps required map data as an ascii.
+During the debugging of the above-mentioned features, I also wrote a simple helper function `dump_map` that takes a closure and dumps required map data as an ascii.
 In the above GIF, pic 1 shows objects (`A` - an agent, `O` - a non-agent object)